viewi/docs/ui/03_forms/03_checkbox.md

 # Checkbox

-The select UI component, commonly used in web and application interfaces, is a dropdown menu that allows users to choose one option (or sometimes multiple options) from a predefined list.
+A checkbox UI component is a graphical element in a user interface that allows users to make a binary choice, typically between selecting or deselecting an option.

 ## Usage